About Us

 *ESF holds Epilepsy Awareness Program on genetic testing and medical marijuana.

-*ESF is selected (for the sixth year) by the Great Nonprofits Organization as one of the 2016 top-rated health non-profits in America.
+*ESF is selected (for the sixth year) by the Great Nonprofits Organization as one of the 2016 top-rated health non-profits in America. - 2017 – *ESF board establishes Search Committee for finding and selecting a new Executive Director.

 *ESF sends 18 kids to Camp Boggy Creek and 20 families to the Epilepsy Family Retreat Weekends.